jdevfullstack-tutorials/ping-bandwidth-internet-speed/README.md

 ## Ping For Pro Gamers
-As we all know, in CS:GO, when there is a competition, they will be playing somewhere where they use local connection LAN, not the Internet.
+As we all know, in CS:GO, when there is a competition, they will be playing somewhere where they use LAN connection, not the Internet.
 This is actually a way to eliminate the reason that you've lost the game because of lag and bad ping, plus all those setups that will affect your gameplay.

 Now, I've been observing this at the Knife
-Map of online CS 1.6, whether 4 ping rate can be defeated by a higher ping like 50 ping rate.
+Map of online CS 1.6, whether the 4 ping rate can be defeated by a higher ping like 50 ping rate.

 Just to give you a complete idea, knife skill in
-CS 1.6 is really a skill, it will require you to have a perfect timing before hitting, a split-second eye-hand coordination.
-Now, in order to win, you should not hit too close, because by that time, you're dead when you battle a pro gamer in knife.
-Nor you should hit too far, since after a hit your opponent has the chance to move a little bit forward and hit you.
+CS 1.6 is really a skill, it will require you to have perfect timing before hitting, a split-second eye-hand coordination.
+Now, in order to win, you should not hit too close, because by that time, you're dead when you battle a knife pro gamer.
+Nor should you hit too far, since after a hit your opponent has the chance to move a little bit forward and hit you.